Home-warehouse/warehouse-api/README.rst

   #.
 Run from terminal: ``bash <(curl -s https://raw.githubusercontent.com/Home-warehouse/warehouse-api/master/install_nix.sh) './hw' 'v0.3.2-alpha' 'localhost' 5001 5000``
   #.
 Go to http://localhost:5000/
   #.
 See home-warehouse logs to copy generated password
   #.
-Login to admin account with username: ``home-warehouse@mail.com`` and generated password, after it, it is advised to change account password
+Login to admin account with email: ``home-warehouse@mail.com`` and generated password, after it, it is advised to change account password

 - Windows

   #.
 Run from PowerShell: ``Invoke-WebRequest https://raw.githubusercontent.com/Home-warehouse/warehouse-api/master/install_windows.ps1 -OutFile .\install_windows.ps1; .\install_windows.ps1 './hw' 'v0.3.2-alpha' 'localhost' 5001 5000``
   #.
 Go to http://localhost:5000/
   #.
 See home-warehouse logs to copy generated password
   #.
-Login to admin account with username: ``home-warehouse@mail.com`` and generated password, after it, it is advised to change account password
+Login to admin account with email: ``home-warehouse@mail.com`` and generated password, after it, it is advised to change account password

 **Use evernote integration**